yududdd/Data-Structures/README.md

 # Data Structure

-This repository records some commonly data structures and sorting algorithms written in Java.
+This repository records some commonly used data structures and sorting algorithms written in Java.

 If you find any bug in any one of the data sctructure, please let me know!
  :octocat: